GeertvanGeest/cluster-docs/docs/HPC_tutorial/SLURM_tutorial.md

     module add UHTS/Analysis/minimap2/2.17
     ```

-**Exercise:** Start an interactive job with `srun`, and allocate little resources.
+**Exercise 4B:** Start an interactive job with `srun`, and allocate little resources.
 Is minimap2 still available in your interactive job?

 ??? done "Answer"
     Yes, it should still be available.
 If a job is submitted, the current environment of the user is used for that job to run in.
 However, in a script, it is good practice to always include the `module add` commands, to make your script re-usable and sharable.

-**Exercise:** Submit a job to run `minimap2` to align sequence reads of sample 1 to the refence `ecoli-strK12-MG1655.fasta`.
+**Exercise 4C:** Submit a job to run `minimap2` to align sequence reads of sample 1 to the refence `ecoli-strK12-MG1655.fasta`.
 Use the sbatch options for cpu, memory, time, job name, e-mail, output and error.
 This job requires:

 * 3 CPU
 * 200M of memory per cpu